resetroot99/The-FAIL-Kit/README.md

 This kit includes:

 1. **50 Curated Test Cases** - Organized into 3 forensic audit levels (not generic model benchmarks)
+2. **CLI Audit Tool** - Command-line tool for running audits, generating reports, and creating custom test cases
+3. **Custom Case Generator** - Automatically generate test cases for your specific tools and workflows
-2. **Audit Runbook** - Step-by-step process for running your first audit in 60 minutes
+4. **Audit Runbook** - Step-by-step process for running your first audit in 60 minutes
+5. **Integration Guides** - Add the audit endpoint to LangChain, CrewAI, AutoGPT, or custom agents
-3. **Report Template** - Executive-friendly format for presenting findings
+6. **Report Template** - Executive-friendly format for presenting findings
-4. **Receipt Schema** - The standard for proving an action happened
+7. **Receipt Schema** - The standard for proving an action happened
-5. **Gate Enforcement Code** - TypeScript and Python implementations for blocking unproven claims
+8. **Gate Middleware** - Drop-in middleware for Express, FastAPI, and Next.js
-6. **Failure Mode Catalog** - Shared vocabulary for your team
+9. **Failure Mode Catalog** - Shared vocabulary for your team

 ---